miucciaknows/WxAssistant-API-Javascript/README.md

 ![Code](./images/05.png)

-And the last ppart of the code, it extracts the response text from the Watson Assistant `result` object.
+And the last part of the code, it extracts the response text from the Watson Assistant `result` object.
 Then it iterates through the generic output messages and, if a message has a response type of 'text', it pushes the text content of that message into an array called `responseText`.
 Finally, returns the `responseText` array.